 In this article, we’ll break down San Jose’s ePlan file format requirements as detailed in Bulletin #227.
 Following these guidelines, can avoid common pitfalls and ensure your digital permit package is compliant and ready for review.

 Only projects that qualify for ADU Service, Residential Service or Commercial Service can use the SJePlan submittal.
-Here is the criteria for each:
+Here are the criteria for each:

 ADU Service